A hot summer, a scorching affair…

 Women only want him for his money—Jake learned that the hard way.

-He pays honest cash now, seeking out ladies of the night in the seamy underbelly of the Five Points.
-When he meets Ash, a wealthy heir, he’s intrigued.
-Over a long, hot New York summer, they indulge in a lively affair.
+Ladies of high society only want his money—Jake learned that the hard way.
+Now he seeks out ladies of pleasure in the seamy underbelly of the Five Points.
+Then he meets Ash, another jaded rich boy, who intrigues him.
+Over a long, hot New York summer, they indulge in a forbidden affair.

 But will Jake be able to finish with Ash as easily as all those women he paid and forgot?